nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Double-clicking on patients in the Patient List Panel will automatically open their info in the Patient Details Panel.

+**Reason for usage:**

+* You want to quickly view a patient's detailed info without having to enter a command.

 Example:

 * Double-clicking on the first patient `Alex Yeoh` will display his details on the Patient View Panel.